Download Zipped Enrolled WP 8.0 HB0222.ZIP 9,333 Bytes

 proceeding any persons except:

-(i) the attorneys representing the state[,] and members of their staffs[,];
+(i) the attorneys representing the state[

 (ii) persons who, in the judgment of the attorneys representing the state, are reasonably

-necessary to assist in the investigative process[,];
+necessary to assist in the investigative process[

 (iv) the attorney for the witness.